Source:Tramitación de proyectos (Congreso Nacional de Chile)

 Posted: Wednesday, December 21, 2011

 Most recent follow-up news item: December 30, 2016

 A bill has been introduced in the Chilean Senate's Comisión de Gobierno Interior y Regionalización which would declare Monday, January 2, 2012, as a one-off public holiday to compensate the fact that the upcoming New Year's Day public holiday falls on a Sunday.

 The aforementioned bill justifies the need for a January 2nd public holiday as (it claims that) it is a tradition for Chileans to go to the sea on New Year's Day to enjoy bonfires ("celebrar como se acostumbra en el caso del cambio de año, especialmente en lo que respecta a trasladarse al litoral para visitar a la familia y amigos y disfrutar de los fuegos artificiales frente al mar") and that the need to return home on the same day, without adequate rest, would be dangerous ("la falta del descanso adecuado posterior a la celebración puede resultar un peligro para el retorno de quienes se trasladan de regreso a sus respectivos hogares").

-Apparently the Bill's author, Ricardo Rincón, was inspired by Ecuador's recent declaration of January 2, 2012, as a one-off public holiday (16-Dec-2011).
+Apparently the Bill's author, Ricardo Rincón, was inspired by Ecuador's recent declaration of January 2, 2012, as a one-off public holiday (2011-12-16).

 Links and References

 Below are links to the news stories referred to in the above "Chilean January 2 Public Holiday Bill" news story, as well as links to subsequents news stories which refer to the present news story.